All contributions

 Tip: Never unscrew the small screws too much, otherwise they will fall out and quickly disappear due to their size.

 This step is probably one of the most important, because only if you connect the cables correctly when connecting the lamp will the lighting be supplied with power and finally light up.
-You will have noticed that there are three or at least two wires hanging out of your power outlet: One is the protective earth conductor (PE) the so-called earthing in green-yellow or rarely also in yellow-redwhich, however, is not always present in old buildings and therefore only lamps with protective insulation may be installed there.
+You have probably already noticed that three or at least two wires are hanging out of your power outlet: One is the protective earth conductor (PE), the so-called earthing in green-yellow or rarely also in yellow-red, which, however, is not always present in old buildings and therefore only lamps with protective insulation may be installed there.

 All other cables must now be connected to the matching color using the previously attached Wago or luster terminal.
 First insert the protective conductor into the terminal, then the neutral conductor and finally the phase conductor.
 Tighten the small screws again and you're done.
 When dismantling, the exact reverse order applies here.